Fair Abstractive Summarization of Diverse Perspectives: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we systematically investigate fair abstractive summarization.
-We propose four metrics with one rule-based and two neural-based target distribution computation tools and evaluate five large language models on six datasets.
-Results of auto metrics and human evaluation show that neither human-written summaries nor existing LLMs could maintain the fairness of summaries.
+Results of our metrics and human evaluation show that neither humans nor LLMs could maintain the fairness of summaries.
 Further analysis shows that prompt engineering and careful choosing of the temperature of LLMs can significantly improve the performance of fairness.

-In the future, the possible research directions include fine-tuning small or large language models to improve the fairness of abstractive summarization, extending metrics in this work to other type of bias, and developing datasets that apply the concept of fairness in other generation tasks.
+Future work includes fine-tuning small or large language models to improve the fairness of abstractive summarization, extending metrics to other types of bias, and developing datasets that apply the concept of fairness in other generation tasks.